jerryc05/Hello-Object-Detection/README.md

 ### Setup COCO API
 *For latest setup process, please refer to the official site [cocodataset/cocoapi](<https://github.com/cocodataset/cocoapi>).*

-1. Download `cocodataset/cocoapi/PythonAPI` and `cocodataset/cocoapi/common` folder.
+1. Download `cocodataset/cocoapi/PythonAPI` and `cocodataset/cocoapi/common` folders.

 2. Extract `PyhonAPI` and `common` folder so that the directory looks like:
     ```text